 In Quebec, employers with 10 or more employees must do a pay equity exercise.
 This means that they must investigate whether employees in jobs traditionally or mostly done by women are paid less than employees in comparable jobs traditionally or mostly done by men.
 If this is the case, the employer must adjust salaries.

 Pay equity exercises must be rigorous and documented.
-Employers must post the results for their employees to see and share them with the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST or labour standards, pay equity and workplace health and safety board).
+Employers must post the results for their employees to see and share them with the Commission des normes, de l’équité, de la santé et de la sécurité du travail (French only).

 Employers who don’t do a pay equity exercise, or don’t do it properly, can be fined between $1,000 and $45,000 for a first offence.